bennycornelissen/shell-scripts/README.md

 Current branch dockerfile-fixes is up to date.
 ```

+By default, `cgit` only looks for direct subdirectories that are git repositories.
+This behaviour can be changed by setting the `CGIT_DEPTH` environment variable.
+Default value is 2, which means it will look ffor `.git` directories at 2 levels from the current dir (`<current>/*/.git`).
+By increasing the value for `CGIT_DEPTH` you can use `cgit` on nested structures.

 **NOTE**: I also have a ton of tricks in my `.gitconfig` that you may want to check out at this point.
 You can find them on my [blog](https://blog.bennycornelissen.nl/post/favorite-git-tricks/)

 ### git-tree-backup